 In Stores Sept 23 By Riverhead Books.

-I first stumbled across Before You Suffocate Your Own Fool Self, when its author, Danielle Evans, a 26-year-old professor of creative writing and literature at American University, wrote two blog posts about MFA programs that were tweeted by a friend of mine, and I found myself [...]
+I first stumbled across Before You Suffocate Your Own Fool Self, when its author, Danielle Evans, a 26-year-old professor of creative writing and literature at American University, wrote two blog posts about MFA programs that were tweeted by a friend of mine, and I found myself saying [...]

 There’s a game I like to play when I walk into a bookstore.
 Based on the the title, cover and store placement I can always interpret the marketing intention for a book meant for a black American audience.
-The best part of this game is that the books will, typically, fit into the [...]
+The best part of this game is that the books will, typically, fit into the following [...]